Introduction goes here

 65

-Letters of general attorney in England for one year for Alan Cheyne, kt, who is setting out to Aquitaine in the king's service, to stay there in the company of Edward, prince of Aquitaine and Wales, nominating John Chideock Chidyok, kt, and Walter Clopton alternately.
+Letters of general attorney in England for one year for Cheyne Alan Cheyney, kt , who is setting out to Aquitaine in the king's service, to stay there in the company of Edward [of Woodstock], prince of Aquitaine and Wales , nominating Chidyok John Chideock, kt , and Walter Clopton alternately.

-John de Boothby Botheby, clerk, received the attorneys.
+Botheby John de Boothby, clerk , received the attorneys.

 66

-The same Alan [Cheyne] has other letters of general attorney in England for the same time, nominating Robert Lough and Robert James alternately.
+The same Alan [Cheyney] has other letters of general attorney in England for the same time, nominating Robert Lough and Robert James alternately.

 The same John [de Boothby] received the attorneys.